 3. MAAD, short for Market of Artists and Designers, has been organised since 2006, to promote local designers and artists through giving them a space to showcase their art.
 This year, they were featured as part of Singapore Design Week and organised workshops, on top of showcasing some 50 makers from Hong Kong, Japan, Taiwan, Malaysia and Singapore.
 They usually sell artsy pieces – think hand-painted ceramics, unique accessories, notebooks, etc.

-Date: No art market planned for first half of 2019
+Date: No art market planned for 2019

 Venue: Red Dot Design Museum